Matty Lund

-Matthew Charles Lund (born 21 November 1990) is an professional footballer who plays as a midfielder for Salford City.
+Matthew Charles Lund (born 21 November 1990) is a professional footballer who plays as a midfielder.

-Lund began his career with English club Stoke City in the Premier League, where he failed to make his debut.
-He instead made his senior debut while a loan spell at Hereford United in November 2010.
+A former Crewe Alexandra youth trainee, Lund began his senior career with English club Stoke City in the Premier League, where he failed to make his debut.
+He instead made his senior debut during a loan spell at Hereford United in November 2010.
 Further loan spells took Lund to Oldham Athletic and Bristol Rovers (twice) and he ended 2011–12 on loan at Southend United.
 In July 2013, Lund made a permanent transfer to then-League Two side Rochdale, after being released by Stoke City.
 He went on to enjoy an excellent season, scoring nine goals from midfield to help Rochdale to promotion.

 Born in England, Lund has played internationally for the Northern Ireland national team six times at the under-21 level and three times at senior level.

 Club career

 Stoke City

 Lund started his career at Crewe Alexandra's Academy.
 He joined Stoke City in the summer of 2009 along with fellow Crewe teammate Ben Marshall.
 Unlike Marshall who went out on loan Lund stayed at Stoke and played in the reserve team.
 He had a number of impressive displays in the reserve squad most notably against Portsmouth where Lund scored three times and created two.
 His first appearance on the Stoke bench came in a Premier League game against Burnley in February 2010.

-Lund joined Jamie Pitman at Hereford United on a months loan on 23 November 2010 where he will make his professional debut.
-He made his debut in a 2–2 draw with Lincoln City in the FA Cup.
+Lund joined Jamie Pitman at Hereford United on a month's loan on 23 November 2010.
+He made his professional debut in a 2–2 draw with Lincoln City in the FA Cup.
 He made his league debut in a 1–0 loss to Bradford City on 11 December 2010.

 In July 2011 Lund joined League One side Oldham Athletic on loan until 21 November 2011.
 Lund made his debut for the club with an assist in a 1–0 pre season victory against Fleetwood Town and his competitive club debut on the first day of the 2011–12 season, starting the Football League match against Sheffield United.
 He was recalled by Stoke from his loan at Oldham on 9 September as Lund was not getting played in the first team.

-On 30 January 2012 Lund joined Bristol Rovers on a months loan, scoring his first two senior goals for his final loan appearance for the club.
+On 30 January 2012 Lund joined Bristol Rovers on a month's loan, scoring his first two senior goals in his final loan appearance for the club.
 In July 2012 he re-joined Bristol Rovers on loan following a successful spell.
 He scored on his final appearance of his second loan spell in a 2–1 win over Plymouth Argyle.
 He joined Southend United on loan in February 2013.
 He played 13 games for the Shrimpers scoring once against Northampton Town.
 He was released by Stoke at the end of the 2012–13 season.